Muay Thai Boxing is a sport I knew very little about before moving to Thailand, but that is something I was desperate to rectify…

-The crowd was beginning to roar and shout in anticipation of the battle royale that was going to happen in front of their very eyes and the sweat that had formed on my head was now running down my neck, onto my back.
+The crowd was beginning to roar and shout in anticipation of the battle royale that was going to happen in front of their very eyes.
+Sweat that had formed on my head was now running down my neck, onto my back.

 A hundred thoughts swirled furiously around my brain, ‘what was I doing here?’
 ‘Why had I agreed to do this?’
-If I made a mistake now it would be very uncomfortable to say the least.
+If I made a mistake now, it would be very uncomfortable.
 A Thai boxing stadium full of people eager to see a man being beaten and sent tumbling to the canvas.
-Their eyes all seemed to be staining to see me, ‘What will he do?’ they all thought in unison.
-But I had no more time to think, I had to just let instincts take over “….yes, I’ll have the burger…no the hotdog please?”
+Their eyes all seemed to be straining to see me, ‘What will he do?’ they all thought in unison.
+But I had no more time to think; I had just to let instincts take over “….yes, I’ll have the burger…no the hotdog please?”

-There, decision made, no going back now.
-If the quality of this hot dog isn’t great and I get a bad stomach from it, so be it…sometimes a man has to stand up for what he believes in and eating hotdogs while watching two men in perfect physical condition try to beat the crap out of each other at a Thai boxing stadium is one of those things.
+There, a decision made, no going back now.
+If the quality of this hot dog isn’t high and I get a terrible stomach from it, so be it.
+Sometimes a man has to stand up for what he believes in and eating hotdogs while watching two men in perfect physical condition try to beat the crap out of each other at a Thai boxing stadium is one of those things.

 The place – Rajadamnen Stadium, The Date – 17th February 2019, the time 18.30 hundred hours, my neck and face – reasonably dry of sweat, manboobs – slightly moist.
 Ordered food – one hotdog.
 I was ready to watch my first ever Muay Thai Boxing match.